ietf-wg-cellar/ebml-specification/specification.markdown

 ## Float Element

-A Float Element MUST declare a length of either zero octets (0 bit), four octets (32 bit) or eight octets (64 bit).
+A Float Element MUST declare a length of either zero octet (0 bit), four octets (32 bit) or eight octets (64 bit).
 If the EBML Element is not defined to have a default value, then a Float Element with a zero-octet length represents a numerical value of zero.

 A Float Element stores a floating-point number as defined in [@!IEEE.754.1985].